EightBitBanger/FrameEngineGamework/README.md

 ### Dependencies
-Building this repository will require the following libraries to be installed.
+Building this repository will require the following libraries.

 * <a href="https://github.com/DanielChappuis/reactphysics3d">ReactPhysics3D</a>⁭
 * <a href="https://github.com/nothings/stb">STB-Image</a>⁭